Research UnitsNext Previous

 The Palaeoanthropology Unit of the IPHES is devoted to the study of Pleistocene and Holocene human remains.
-We are involved in the anthropological study of the fossils recovered at several sites, including the the human remains of archaeological site of Atapuerca among others.
-We are developing our work focuses on two specific research lines:
+We are involved in the anthropological study of the fossils recovered at several sites, including the human remains of the archaeological site of Atapuerca, among others.
+We are developing our work focused on two specific research lines:

 Morphological and evolutionary analysis of hominin anatomy: